benjaminspak/301-Days-Of-Code/log.md

 ### Day 106/301: 26th April 2020
 learnt about servlet and connection between jsp and servlet leant some concepts in javascript

+### Day 107/301: 27th April 2020
+learnt about single and multiple profile activation using Maven (testing tool) learnt about some concepts in javascripts